-student keep the "Handbook" for reference.
-Student: Sport or Activity: In consideration of the North Boone School District permitting me to participate in the above sport or activity, I agree as follows: The student's obligation: 1.
-I have read the rules in the "Athletic Handbook" and any other rules given by the coach and agree to abide by all conduct rules that have been set for the team.
-2. I agree to perform to the best of my abilities, in sports, in the classroom, and in the community.
-3. I agree to demonstrate a positive attitude and good sportsmanship both in school and in the sport.
-4. If I have a complaint I will discuss this with my coach first.
-5. I understand that if I do not abide by these rules I may be suspended from the team or asked to withdraw from the sport.
-6. I understand that either bad conduct or poor grades at any school activity may cause me to be suspended from play.
-7. I will follow the coach/sponsor's instructions, playing techniques, training schedule and safety rules for the above sport or activity.
-8. I agree to return my uniform promptly at the end of the season, clean and in good condition.
-9. I acknowledge that I am aware that participation in the above sport or activity may involve many risks of injury.
+udent: Sp port or Activity: consideration of the North Boone School District permitting me to participate in the above sport or activity, I gree as follows: The student's obligation: I have read the rules in the "Athletic Handbook" and any other rules given by the coach and agree to abide by all conduct rules that have been set for the team.
+I agree to perform to the best of my abilities, in sports, in the classroom, and in the community.
+I agree to demonstrate a positive attitude and good sportsmanship both in school and in the sport.
+If I have a complaint I will discuss this with my coach first.
+I understand that if I do not abide by these rules I may be suspended from the team or asked to withdraw from the sport.
+I understand that either bad conduct or poor grades at any school activity may cause me to be suspended from play.
+I will follow the coach/sponsor's instructions, playing techniques, training schedule and safety rules for the above sport or activity.
+I agree to return my uniform promptly at the end of the season, clean and in good condition.
+I acknowledge that I am aware that participation in the above sport or activity may involve many risks of injury.
 A serious injury may result in physical impairment or even death.
 I hereby assume all risks associated with participation and agree to hold the North Boone School District, its employees, agents, coaches, School Board members, and volunteers harmless from any and all liability, actions, causes of action, debts, claims, or demands of any kind and nature whatsoever which may arise by or in connection with my participation in the above activity or sport.
-The terms hereof shall serve as a release and assumption of risk for my heirs, estate, executor, administrator, assignees, and for all members of my family.
-Student Signature:
+The terms hereof shall serve as a release and assumption of risk for my heirs, estate, executor, administrator, assignees, and for all members of my family